-Diotrephes...does not accept us (ULT)
+Diotrephes...does not accept us (ULT) Diotrephes does not accept anything that I say (UST)

 Saying Diotrephes ... does not accept us does not mean that he has physically rejected John and those with John, but it is a shorter way of saying that he does not accept John's authority or the instructions that John gives.
 See the UST.
 (See: Metonymy)